 The foster care community is mired in the darkness of brokenness and pain.
-Too often darkness shrouds the plight of foster youth; many neither see nor know their plight.
+Too often darkness shrouds the plight of youth living in foster care; many neither see nor know their plight.
 We desire to shine the light of awareness on the community.
 Our desire is that no one will ever be able to say, “If I only knew, I would have done something.”

 - The transforming power of love.